2DegreesWest/OSDownloadsAPI/README.md

-The tutorial will discuss the methodology involved in downloading available OS products, as well as providing examples in the format of a [python script and FME workbench] (./code).
+The tutorial will discuss the methodology involved in downloading available OS products, as well as providing examples in the format of a [python script and FME workbench](./code).
 Please feel free to take a look at the examples, have a play and then customise them for your own specific needs.